 Electronic devices, such as mobile phones, tablets and laptops may be brought on campus.
 Students in Grades 6 - 12 are expected to have their own laptop daily for educational use.
 They may not use phones or tablets throughout the school day.
-Students should not use phones or other electronic devices during school breaks.
+Secondary students may use their phones during breaks, lunchtime, and for educational purpose with teacher approval.

-If a phone call must be made or a text message sent or received while at school, students should make use of the phone available in the Secondary Principal's office.
 Phones should be set on vibrate at all times.
 The school will take no responsibility for loss or damage to electronic devices, including mobile phones or other student equipment.